ErpNetDocs/webclient/introduction/social/meet.md

 - **Automatic file management**<br>
   Recordings are saved in the corresponding Files section, with system-generated names based on date and time.

+## Meet platform

+ERP.net has implemented Jitsi As A Service [jaas.8x8.vc](https://jaas.8x8.vc/#/) platform for this feature.
+The meeting is held within a new browser window.
+At its end, the browser tab remains until closed by hand.

 ## Getting Started

 ### Start a meeting from a Group